tejlibre/ActionFPS-Book/Frequently-Asked-Questions.md

 ## How can I support the project?

 By registering and playing !
 You can also post your ideas and feedback on the forum.
 Don't hesitate to report any [issue](https://github.com/ScalaWilliam/ActionFPS/issues) you have.
 If you are willing to be actively participating in the development then join on on Gitter!

+## How do I change my nickname?

+Fill in the <a href="https://docs.google.com/forms/d/e/1FAIpQLSeHElqokwAP_0ELgs1ijiQEvs-C--vJzfDcPjDXAFXAOks3cw/viewform">Nickname Change form</a>.